Agnari/Flippy/README.md

 - **Card Matching**: Flip and match pairs of cards.
 - **Trivia Questions**: Randomly triggered trivia questions after each successful match.
 Correct answers give players a peek at all unmatched cards.
 - **Timer and Move Counter**: Keep track of your game duration and number of moves.
+- **Difficulties**: 3 main difficulties that change how much time players have got to solve the puzzle and questions.
 - **Responsive UI**: Modals for trivia and game-over events, along with user-friendly prompts.
+- **Accounts**: Users can now create personal accounts to track their game statistics and save their progress.
+- **Statistics**: Personal statistics coming soon!

 ## Installation